cu-nil/cu-nil.github.io/collections/_memos/1-study-design.md

 subtle but crucial point of his argument: all of the above remains true not just for natural experiments, but for strong research study design in computational humanities and social sciences more generally.
-Christopher H. Achen makes a similar point in his wonderful paper on "Garbage-Can Regressions," arguing for a more a "sophisticated simplicity" in study design and a more "creative engagement with the data."
+Christopher H. Achen makes a similar point in his wonderful paper on "Garbage-Can Regressions," arguing for "sophisticated simplicity" in study design, engaging more "creatively" with the data.

-The "study-design" mindset fits well with my organic inclinations as a humanist.
+The study-design mindset fits well with my organic inclinations as a humanist.
 I don't normally reason by data manipulation.
-The vagrancies of culture force me to think contextually: in terms of processes, timelines, relationships, narratives.
-And I would like to remain in that realm as long as possible when doing computational research.
+Reasoning by data manipulation alone risks "cooking the books" in losing sight of the underlying social or linguistic dynamics.
+The vagrancies of culture force me to think contextually: in terms of processes, timelines, customs, genres, relationships, narratives, etc. And I would like to remain firmly grounded in that realm when doing computational research.